ivuorinen/starred/README.md

 - [mtdvio/every-programmer-should-know](https://github.com/mtdvio/every-programmer-should-know) - A collection of (mostly) technical things every software developer should know about
 - [nix-community/awesome-nix](https://github.com/nix-community/awesome-nix) - 😎 A curated list of the best resources in the Nix community [maintainer=@cyntheticfox]
 - [notpresident35/awesome-learn-gamedev](https://github.com/notpresident35/awesome-learn-gamedev) - A curated collection of game development learning resources
+- [oppoverbakke/awesome-gdpr](https://github.com/oppoverbakke/awesome-gdpr) - Protection of natural persons with regard to the processing of personal data and on the free movement of such data.
 - [oreillymedia/open_government](https://github.com/oreillymedia/open_government) - Open Government, released as part of #PDFtribute
 - [oskarkrawczyk/honukai-iterm-zsh](https://github.com/oskarkrawczyk/honukai-iterm-zsh) - Honukai theme and colors for Oh My ZSH and iTerm
 - [phillipadsmith/awesome-github](https://github.com/phillipadsmith/awesome-github) - A curated list of GitHub's awesomeness